Fermionic systems for quantum information people: Jordan--Wigner representation

 In the Jordan--Wigner representation, the qubits are used to store the quantum information about the occupation of the fermionic modes.
 Let us consider a system of $L$ fermionic modes, labeled by the index set $M=\{1,2,\dots,L\}$.
 If we consider a given mode $i\in M$ \emph{by itself,} then let the projectors $\cket{\phi_i^0}\bra{\phi_i^0}$ and $\cket{\phi_i^1}\bra{\phi_i^1}$ represent the elementary ``quantum events'' of unoccupied and occupied modes, respectively.
 We also have some standard linear operators in hand, as the \emph{creation operator} $a_i^\dagger := \cket{\phi_i^1}\bra{\phi_i^0}$, the \emph{annihilation operator} $a_i := \cket{\phi_i^0}\bra{\phi_i^1}$, the \emph{particle number operator} $n_i := a_i^\dagger a_i = \cket{\phi_i^1}\bra{\phi_i^1}$, the \emph{``no particle'' operator} $\Id_i-n_i := a_i a_i^\dagger = \cket{\phi_i^0}\bra{\phi_i^0}$ (these four are also the elements of the standard basis \eqref{eq:Ei}), the \emph{identity operator} $\Id_i=\cket{\phi_i^0}\bra{\phi_i^0} + \cket{\phi_i^1}\bra{\phi_i^1}$ and the \emph{phase operator} $p_i := \cket{\phi_i^0}\bra{\phi_i^0} - \cket{\phi_i^1}\bra{\phi_i^1}$.
 We emphasize that these operators act on different Hilbert spaces for different values of the index $i$.

 Now, let us ``join'' some fermionic modes (as well as the corresponding qubits), and consider them as a \emph{(sub)set of modes} (as well as \emph{composite (sub)system} of qubits).
-That is, for each \emph{subsystem} (or \emph{mode subset}) $Y\subseteq M$, we have the Hilbert space $\mathcal{H}_Y := \bigotimes_{i\in Y}\mathcal{H}_i$, together with the standard tensor product basis
+That is, for each \emph{subsystem} (or \emph{mode subset}) $Y\subseteq M$, we have the Hilbert space $\mathcal{H}_Y := \bigotimes_{i\in Y}\mathcal{H}_i$ (Fock space of mode subset $Y$), together with the standard tensor product basis

 with the \emph{multi-index} $\vs{\nu}: Y\to\{0,1\}$, $i\mapsto\nu_i$.
 (For $Y=\emptyset$, we define the one-dimensional Hilbert space $\mathcal{H}_\emptyset\isom\field{C}$ with the empty tensor product.)
 This basis is also orthonormal, $\skalp{\phi_Y^{\vs{\mu}}}{\phi_Y^{\vs{\nu}}}=\delta\indexud{\vs{\mu}}{\vs{\nu}}=\prod_{i\in Y}\delta\indexud{\mu_i}{\nu_i}$.